Mera Peak Climbing 17 Days

 Diverse ethnic communities, including the Sherpa, Rai, and Tamang, populate the Mera Peak region.
 The region's culture is deeply influenced by Buddhism, with colorful prayer flags and chortens (stupas) dotted throughout the area.
 Accommodation for trekkers is available in teahouses and lodges run by friendly locals who offer a glimpse into their community.
 Along the trekking route, visitors can witness traditional festivals and a variety of local food and purchase handmade crafts and souvenirs.
 The people and culture of the Mera Peak region add to the charm and beauty of this adventure.

 The Mera Peak climbing route takes trekkers through the scenic Hinku Valley of the Solukhumbu region in Nepal.
 The climb involves several steep ascents and offers breathtaking views of rivers, forests, and mountains.
-The trekking route is a longer duration, with better acclimatization processes that pass through quaint villages and gives you an insight into the rich culture of the locals.
+The trekking route is a longer duration, with better acclimatization processes that pass through quaint villages and give you an insight into the rich culture of the locals.

 The cost of a Mera Peak climbing permit varies depending on the season and nationality of the climber.
 The price for non-Nepali climbers is $250 for the autumn season and $125 for the spring season.
 Permits can be obtained through authorized trekking agencies in Nepal.